codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 failed to create a session due to temporary error (will retry) : LocalProtocolError "unexpected version 4" "<startup>"
 ```

-I'm not sure how cql versions/cassandra correspond so I'm just going to try the oldest tag and see if it works.
+I'm not sure how CQL versions/Cassandra correspond so I'm just going to try the oldest tag and see if it works.

 ```
 /tmp/test-cassandra-cql λ docker rm -f some-cassandra && docker run -p 9042:9042 -p 9160:9160 -it --name some-cassandra cassandra:2.1